The importance of the project planning process

 Ensure communication at all times

 Strong communication is of the utmost importance when a team works closely on a project.
 While having shared documents helps, you should also ensure you have the right channels for communicating with your whole team.
 Communication tools like Slack let you create dedicated servers for you and your team—and when combined with Dropbox, you can even start conversations directly from your Paper documents or other files.
 Of course, you also need a method to have team meetings.
 Using Dropbox in tandem with video conferencing via Zoom can help you and your team collaborate and review your plans simultaneously.
+If time zones prevent the wider team from attending a meeting, save everyone time and use Dropbox Capture to record yourself and your screen to share updates with coworkers.

 Planning together as a team